franco20122012/hacktiv8/phase1/week4/README.md

-# Hacktiv8 Phase 1 Week 2: OOP & MVC
+# Hacktiv8 Phase 1 Week 4: CRUD, Sequelize & Express.js

-In this second week, we will get acquainted with OOP basics, MVC and database.
+In the fourth week, we will learn more into Express.js, Sequelize and CRUD.

 :bulb: **Guidance:**
 - :notebook_with_decorative_cover: **Reference** is a material for your learning reference.
 In some readings, there is a direction that asks you to make something.
 Direction is more optional to help you.